JAlcocerT/JAlcocerT/content/blog/dev-web-nice-portfoliolinks.md

 npm run dev --host #as i was using the Opi
 ```

+And to serve the built files just do:

 ```sh
 npm run build
 npm install -g serve #serve with npm